 This guide runs through the ins and outs of Hungary’s biggest city.
 It’s packed with tips on places to eat and landmarks to see.
 You’ll also get a feel for some of the awesome stays we’ve got lined up in Budapest, with options for pub crawlers and avid sightseers alike.

-The Budapest bucket list
+Budapest Travel Tips: The bucket list

 From ramshackle beer cellars to majestic Magyar castles, Budapest has stacks of awesome experiences up its sleeve…

 They call them ruin bars, and Szimpla Kert is the king of the lot.
 Welcome to Budapest’s most legendary squat club, where the old tenement blocks have been converted into a weird and wonderful medley of dancefloors and drinkeries.
 Strange doesn’t quite do it justice: There’s a bathtub sofa here, a Trabant car there, and spiral staircases weaving through graffiti-scrawled rooms strewn with disco balls and jungle plants.
 Midday to 4am ain’t bad opening times either, eh?

 Buda Castle crowns the hills on the western edge of the city.
 It’s a glorious reminder of the power of the Magyar kings, and you’ll be able to unravel stories of Ottoman invasions and sieges up between the walls.
 There are also some spectacular lookout points.
 Peer beyond the Rococo facades and medieval bulwarks to see the River Danube snaking away through the Hungarian mountains to the north.

 Sorry to put a downer on proceedings, folks, but the House of Terror is worthy of a mention for its stark and raw exhibits.
 They chronicle the years of Stasi control behind the Iron Curtain in Hungary, offering a sobering glimpse into what the city was like before 1989.
 You’ll see haunting photos of victims of the regime and even wander the old torture rooms.